Raik176/rom-manager/README.md

-# rom-manager
+# ROM Manager
-CLI to launch roms using emulators, without having the hassle of switching between emus
+A simple manager for one or more rom folders, so you don't have to do the hassle of switching between emu's.